 Shelley Rogers grew up in rural East Tennessee.
 Shelley has a Master’s degree in Media, Culture, and Communication from New York University and a Bachelor’s degree in Art History from Smith College.
 She has worked as a freelance Assistant Director/Assistant Camera on several independent film productions in New York City and has served as a production intern at the Media Education Foundation and in GOOD Magazine’s web video department.
+You can also check out Video Production Services near me .
 “What’s ‘Organic’ About Organic?” was inspired by Shelley’s study with seasoned documentary filmmakers, George Stoney and Lora Hays, and her interest in food politics, public health, and environmental stewardship.
 She believes it is our social responsibility as citizens in a democracy to stand up for our right to live in a healthy environment and have access to diverse, independent media.
 She maintains an urban existence in NYC by growing vegetables on her fire escape and composting her kitchen scraps.

 Producer: Emily Triantaphyllis

 Emily Triantaphyllis grew up in rural Iowa, eating fresh vegetables and fruits from her family’s garden.
 After receiving a social work degree, Emily traveled to Malawi to serve as a Peace Corps volunteer, teaching community-based organizations in areas, including HIV/AIDS prevention, crop rotation, and even permaculture techniques.
 She currently attends The New School University’s Master’s Program in Media Studies.
 She aims to work on films that promote social change and ultimately bring humanity closer together.
 Emily hopes to have her own subsistence farm one day.